Who is Manon Lagreve? Meet the Great British Bake Off 2018 contestant

 The 26-year-old French baker loves to post updates on her creations to Instagram

-Manon Lagreve is one of the 12 contestants heading into The Great British Bake Off tent for 2018.
+Manon Lagreve is one of the 12 contestants taking part in The Great British Bake Off 2018.

 - A banker, a blood courier and a DJ: meet The Great British Bake Off cast of 2018